loganallen/TowerDefense/README.md

 It has some bugs and currently the frame rate on macs limits the game so it seems a bit slow.
 On Windows the game operates smoothly and as intended (it was made on Windows).
 I have yet to circumvent this issue.
 It's currently at a solid version that works fully, but optimization and additions are still needed.

+The next aspect of the game I intend to implement is automated defense towers.

 Necessary Software:
 >> For MACS:
     - Updated version of python 2